Vertfromage/cheat-sheet-generator/Bugs.md

 - version 3 mathjax makes ctrl=p browser print come out fuzzy.
 Found best configuration.
 - I think mathjax component is somehow in a span, inherited span css was messing up my blocks had to make a new css class to get around it.
 - formulas are going over edge of page
+- need to add new formulas at bottom
+- tags don't get stored correctly through the form (I was giving the wrong name to the json I was sending back)